-- h. an alternative supply plan if required by state law or District Rule; - i. a statement by the applicant that the groundwater withdrawn under the permit will be put to beneficial use at all times; - j. the location of the use of the groundwater from the well; - k. the aquifer and formation or proposed depth from which the applicant intends to produce groundwater; - 1. the total acreage that overlies the aquifer and formation listed under (j) above, from which the applicant has the right to produce groundwater; - m. the total number of acres that overlies the aquifer and formation listed under (j) above and that is contiguous to the well(s) listed and located under (e) above; [Amended September 5, 2017] - 5.
+- h. an alternative supply plan if required by state law or District Rule; - a statement by the applicant that the groundwater withdrawn under the permit will be put to beneficial use at all times; - j. the location of the use of the groundwater from the well; - k. the aquifer and formation or proposed depth from which the applicant intends to produce groundwater; - 1. the total acreage that overlies the aquifer and formation listed under (j) above, from which the applicant has the right to produce groundwater; - m. the total number of acres that overlies the aquifer and formation listed under (j) above and that is contiguous to the well(s) listed and located under (e) above; [Amended September 5, 2017] - 5.
 Applications for permits for wells that will have a maximum pumping rate that equals or exceeds 500 gpm shall include: - a.
-Predictions of pumping impacts on water levels over the next 30 years within a radial distance of 5 miles of the newly permitted well. - b.
+Predictions of pumping impacts on water levels over the next thirty (30) years within a radial distance of five (5) miles of the newly permitted well and along the entire perimeter of the acreage associated with the permit, and an area extending five (5) miles outside of the perimeter of the acreage associated with the permit. - b.
 The predictions will be based on the newly permitted well pumping it's fully permitted amount and will be submitted in report form that describes the assumptions used in the model run. - c.
 If a MAG exists for the aquifer from which water will be produced, then the predictions will include results based on using the Groundwater Availability Model run used to establish the MAG for the aquifer.
 [Amended July 2, 2019] - d.
 Predictions made using models other than the GAMs will be accepted by the district. - e.
 Prior to submitting the report, the applicant will meet with POSGCD to agree to the modeling assumptions and the required deliverables. - f.
 Following submittal of the report, POSGCD will review and provide comments on the report and the well owner shall provide written responses to all comments. - g.
 Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this rule 7.4.5.
-[Amended September 5, 2017] - 6.
-Payment by the permittee of the appropriate application fee.
+[Amended September 5, 2017]